smallest-cock/RL-Custom-Quickchat/README.md

 - Create button combination macros (e.g. Circle + Up) or successive button press macros (e.g. Left -> Up)
 - Choose how many times to spam a chat
   - Customize spam interval (in seconds)
-- Specify chat mode for a chat (lobby/team/party)
+- Specify chat mode (lobby/team/party)

 ## How to use (for beginners):